 The differences for the most part are fairly insignificant but trap 5 is noticeably poorer than the rest so this does appear to be the worst place to start from.
 This is not true across all tracks individually but does highlight the general trend.
 Some tracks have quite a large difference in trap performance, even when looking at performances over several years, so it is always wise to look at specific course figures before betting.

 It might be tempting, based on the data above, to say that your betting strategy will be to consistently back inside over outside.
-This is unlikely to reap any profit though for two reasons.
+This is unlikely to reap any net wins though for two reasons.
 Firstly, the over-performance from inside runners is only 3.58% and this is less than the bookmaker margin on these bets.
 You also have to bear in mind that bookies are generally good at factoring any bias into their prices.
 Should a course favour a particular trap, according to the data, then the bookies will trim the price of dogs starting in that accordingly.